Afghan Agents Pour 3,000 Litres Of Liquor Into Kabul Canal - UrduPoint

 Afghan Agents Pour 3,000 Litres Of Liquor Into Kabul Canal

-Kabul, Jan 2 (UrduPoint / Pakistan Point News - 2nd Jan, 2022 ) :A team of Afghan intelligence agents poured around 3,000 litres of liquor into a canal in Kabul, the country's spy agency said on Sunday, as the new Taliban authorities crack down on the sale of alcohol.
+Kabul, Jan 3 (UrduPoint / Pakistan Point News - 3rd Jan, 2022 ) :A team of Afghan intelligence agents poured around 3,000 litres of liquor into a canal in Kabul, the country's spy agency said on Sunday, as the new Taliban authorities launched crackdown on the sale of alcohol.

 Video footage released by the General Directorate of Intelligence (GDI) showed its agents pouring alcohol stored in barrels into the canal after seizing it during a raid in the capital.

-"Muslims have to seriously abstain from making and delivering alcohol," an intelligence official said in the footage the agency posted on Twitter on Sunday.
+"Muslims have to seriously abstain from making and delivering alcohol," said a religious scholar in the video posted by the agency on Twitter on Sunday.

 It was not clear when the raid was carried out or exactly when the alcohol was destroyed, but a statement issued by the agency said three dealers were arrested during the operation.

-Selling and consuming alcohol was banned even under the previous Western-backed regime, but the Taliban, known for their austere brand of islam, are stricter in their opposition to it.
+Selling and consuming alcohol was banned even under the previous Western-backed regime, but the Taliban are stricter in their opposition to it.

-Since the Islamists seized power on August 15, the frequency of raids, including on drug addicts, has increased across the country.
+Since the Taliban seized power on August 15, the frequency of raids, including on drug addicts, has increased across the country.